shettyarjun/placement_prediction/README.md

    - Trained the model on the training data

 3. **Model Evaluation**:
-   - Evaluated the model's performance using metrics such as accuracy, precision, recall, and F1-score
    - Ensured the model generalizes well on unseen data

 4. **Saving the Model**: